jasurwaitup/task_manager_project/README.md

 3. You are connected to internet

 Start with:
-1.Find start.bat in the same directory as readme file 2.Run it by double clicking
+1. Find start.bat in the same directory as readme file
+2. Run it by double clicking
-3.It automatively installs all the dependences 4.Carefully follow instructions of the program
+3. It automatively installs all the dependences
+4. Carefully follow instructions of the program
-5.After sucessful initalization bots starts operating
+5. After sucessful initalization bots starts operating

 P.S.
 You can change bot token and first admins phone number in config.json if you want to restart bot with different